 - Tetanus- If you cannot remember the last time you took upon buster doze, then its high time for you to take up one tetanus vaccine.

 - Rabies- Throughout Nepal, dogs are usually not bred for companionship, and it’s worse for stray dogs.
-Few stay dogs has extreme anger problems due to their raising and bad early days.
+Few stay dogs have extreme anger problems due to their raising and bad early days.
 So, don’t forget to get a vaccine.

 Environmental Hazards that can Affect your Health While Trekking